Certificate of Demolition Eligibility Review

 • currently being considered for designation as a landmark or as part of a historic district.

-If you are unsure about the landmark status of your property, see the historic landmarks & districts map and enter the property address.
+If you are unsure about the landmark status of your property, visit the historic landmarks & districts map and enter the property address.

 Step 1.Complete Application